 Explore Wilderness In Person

 Public lands, including wilderness areas, continue to remain open.
-When visiting wilderness or other outdoor public spaces, take these critical precautions.
+When visiting wilderness or other outdoor public spaces, take these precautions and #RecreateResponsibly to ensure that your public lands stay open and accessible.

-- VERIFY RESTRICTIONS: First, verify what state, county or city government restrictions may be in place related to COVID-19.
-Next, check with National Park Service, Forest Service, Fish and Wildlife Service or Bureau of Land Management office that manages the wilderness you want to visit to ensure you get the most current public health information available on restrictions on public lands.
-Indoor spaces, like visitor centers, and other public facilities may still have strict social distancing measures you must adhere to--including mask requirements on all Federal property.
+- VERIFY RESTRICTIONS: First, verify what federal, state, county or city government restrictions may be in place related to COVID-19 or increased visiter numbers.
+In most places, including Federal buildings and property, vaccinated individuals no longer need masks.
+Check with National Park Service, Forest Service, Fish and Wildlife Service or Bureau of Land Management office that manages the wilderness you want to visit to ensure you get the most current public health information available on restrictions on public lands.
+Due to increased visitation on public lands during the pandemic, new permit systems, parking caps, capacity limits and other restrictions may be in place.

 - DON'T CONTRIBUTE TO 'WREAKREATION': Unprecedented numbers of people have been visiting public lands during the pandemic causing everything from crowding on trails to the creation of makeshift campsites to piles of human feces and trash.
 Be flexible with your outdoor plans so you can avoid popular areas by 1) choosing a different access point 2) getting outdoors at a less busy time of the day 3) practicing no-waste camping and 4) being well-educated about Leave No Trace techniques, specifically those related human waste.